ar-pa/HMC-manual/README.md

 * I always recommend you use a parameter t in your problem and give a bunch of test cases in a test file.
 If you're using this format, simply set a suitable t.
 Try to give as many sample tests as possible to help contestants get the statement easier.
 Even generate a little big (n = 10) random test cases to help them.
 * Otherwise, write your sample test cases 2, 3, ... in the statement section.

+Always have at least one non-obvious sample test case.
+Sample test cases should help participants better understand the statement.
+Don't write something to bail out yourself.

+Do not use big varable names like `N`, use lower case: `n`.

 You can preview your problem by clicking on "..." (to the left of "Save changes") and then "View access link".